MSrihith14/The-Architect-s-Atlas/README.md

+# The Architect's Atlas

-Hi, my name is Srihith, and this is my corner of the internet.
+Hi, my name is [Your Name], and this is my corner of the internet.

 This whole project started because, for most of my life, the technology around me was old, slow, and limited.
 I didn't have the newest gear or the fastest internet.
 If I wanted to do something—play a game, help my family, connect with friends—I couldn't just rely on powerful hardware.
 I had to learn how to make the most of what I had.